 Typically, unsuitable investment recommendations will, in one way or another constitute a breach of securities regulations and the company’s compliance procedures by which its brokers/advisers must comply.
 In addition, such activities and the failure of the firm’s supervision, the management or compliance department to properly monitor and supervise the trades might be negligent as well.

-Because of this, an experienced securities lawyer might be able to show how the recommendations were unsuitable for a particular investor and how a supervising firm might have been negligent in terms of supervision, direction or compliance efforts related to the trades, or the ongoing monitoring of the overall investment strategy.
-An investment lawyer will have the ability to help an investor in possibly recouping losses from a firm by assisting you in demonstrating that the company mainly failed to properly set up or failed to implement reasonable supervisory procedures, or failed to appropriately follow-up on red flags.
+Because of this, an experienced securities lawyer might be able to show how the recommendations were unsuitable for a particular investor and how a supervising firm might have been negligent in terms of supervision, direction, or compliance efforts related to the trades, or the ongoing monitoring of the overall investment strategy.
+An investment lawyer will have the ability to help an investor in possibly recouping losses from a firm by assisting you in demonstrating that the company mainly failed to properly set up or failed to implement reasonable supervisory procedures, or failed to appropriately follow up on red flags.

 What Steps to Take to Try to Recover Your Losses

 First, it is crucial to contact an experienced securities attorney to find out what solutions you have in recovering losses.
-A common thing many investors think that because they haven’t sold the underlying investment, there’s no possibility of recovery of any losses.
+A common thing many investors think is that because they haven’t sold the underlying investment, there’s no possibility of recovery of any losses.
 That is not always the case.

 To recover losses, you’ll quickly need to take action.
 Depending on the situation and facts, this could entail filing a claim through FINRA’s Office of Dispute Resolution.
 Your potential for getting funds back may be directed against a terrible broker, or it could be indirect potentially, through the advisor or the firm that he worked for during the time of the investment.